hackoregon/2019-backend-cookiecutter-django/README.md

 a backend-cookiecutter-django with your new package.

 At this point, you are ready to connect with an external git and start coding.

+## API Standards

+Hack Oregon API developers should refer to our [Current API Standards Guide](docs/standards/v1/STANDARDS.md) for guidance on developing APIs for Hack Oregon.

 ## Cookiecutter values